PainsPerdus/gboi-rocket/doc/display.doc.md

 To read this array in RAM : we test if we are at the line.
 We manually load a pointer to the array in hl after the recyling code.
 If we are no the correponding line, we increament manually in opcode that pointer and we update the x, y and oam sprite number

+We can take the first in the list each time and set it as the first sprite